 Such flexibility wasn’t all good.
 I had one bike eventually written off by British Airways and I will always treasure watching Baggage Handling at Nîmes airport lob my bike at a considerable height onto a trolley with other suitcases and buckle a wheel.

 Nowadays they require you to put the bag into a box or bike bag.
 A bike bag is all very well if you can store the bag at your point of arrival and easily collect it on your return.
 However most tours start in one place and finish in another.
-My appraoch to packing with this type of route is:
+My approach to packing with this type of route is:

 B. Packaging Materials – the bike shop will probably have some surplus bubble wrap and extra pieces of cardboard.
 You may need to buy a roll of brown parcel tape to secure it all.
 If you are packing the bike at home then during the year you will have surplus packing from other parcels – make sure you retain the stuff!